KG-304/talkspace/README.md

    2c.
 A more offensive approach, would be quite similar to 2b. with the exception of looking for X's instead of the opponents O's.

 2. Trade-offs: Had I spent a little more time with styling, I wouldn't have window.alert's at all.
 I would utilize the Modal from material-ui to show win, loss, or draw.
 I was quite a bit more focused on the board checking than the styling of showing winning/losing/draw.
 I would definitely change that.

+### How to run

+1. clone repository, from master branch.
+2. npm install or yarn.
+3. npm run start.